 IPERS Contribution Rate Funding Policy requires that the actuarial contribution rate be determined using the "entry age normal" actuarial cost method and the actuarial assumptions and methods approved by the IPERS Investment Board.
-The actuarial contribution rate covers normal cost plus the unfunded actuarial liability payment based on a 30-year amortization period.
+The actuarial contribution rate covers normal cost plus the unfunded actuarial liability payment.
 The payment to amortize the unfunded actuarial liability is determined as a level percentage of payroll, based on the Actuarial Amortization Method adopted by IPERS' Investment Board.

-In fiscal year 2023, pursuant to the required rate, Regular members contributed 6.29 percent of pay and MFPRSI contributed 9.44 percent for a total rate of 15.73 percent.
+In fiscal years 2024 and 2023, pursuant to the required rate, Regular members contributed 6.29 percent of pay and MFPRSI contributed 9.44 percent for a total rate of 15.73 percent.

-MFPRSI's total contributions to IPERS for the years ended June 30, 2023 and 2022, were \$99,255 and \$96,332, respectively.
+MFPRSI's total contributions to IPERS for the years ended June 30, 2024 and 2023, were \$100,401 and \$99,255, respectively.